esper-io/dev-docs/docs/home/devicesdk.md

 Note that Version 2.1.1181.15 is the current latest version of the Esper SDK, and it can change in every release.
 Developers can use + instead of version if they need to get the latest version automatically.

-For Android 11 , can you add the following code in the manifest :
+For Android 11, add the following code in the AndroidManifest.xml :

 ```
 <queries>